kmalakoff/knockback/README.md

 ### Note 4

 You can also watch a Backbone.ModelRef instead of a Backbone.Model.
 What is a Backbone.ModelRef do you ask?
 It is the combination of a collection and a model id that tells you when it is loaded and unloaded (https://github.com/kmalakoff/backbone-modelref).
 That way, you can start rendering views on a page while the models are loading.
-If the model unloads, the default behavior is to retain the last value, but you can force a refresh on unload using attribute_observable.forceRefresh():

-* If the model reference gets unloaded and you want to restore the default values, you can call forceRefresh on either Knockback.observables or Knockback.observable, and they will restore the defaults.
+If the model unloads, the default behavior is to retain the last value; however, if you want to restore the default values, you can call forceRefresh on either Knockback.observables or Knockback.observable, and they will restore the defaults.
 The assumption is that normally, keeping the old values is a desired behavior.

 Knockback.CollectionSync